hanyunguo/UWO-Campus-Maps-App/README.md

-# 🗺️ UWO Campus Maps App
+# 🗺️ University of Western Ontario (UWO) Campus Maps App

 Welcome to the UWO Campus Maps App project! 🚀 This application is your ultimate guide to navigating the intricate interiors of University of Western Ontario buildings.
 Whether you're a student trying to find your next class, a visitor exploring the campus, or anyone in between, this app has got you covered! 🏫✨